 In the family hiking rhythm in Italy

 If you talk about a successful hiking holiday that truly has the right experience for every active holidaymaker, then you are in good hands in northern Italy.
 South Tyrol guarantees plenty of feel-good moments for young and old.
 Because the mountains in this region have a lot to offer: after all, a large part of the Alps belongs to northern Italy.
 The highest Italian mountain is the Gran Paradiso with a height of over 4,000 metres, only beaten by Monte Bianco or Mont Blanc, as it is called outside of Italy.
 Even if hikers with kids are not out and about in alpine terrain, these facts clearly show why South Tyrol is a hiking paradise.
-There are also countless hiking trails for families, always accompanied by wonderful views of the massive mountains.
+There are also countless hiking paths for families, always accompanied by wonderful views of the massive mountains.
 The mild climate promises a wonderful family holiday experience on a hiking holiday without luggage in Italy.

 Hiking experiences for families in South Tyrol